Duchess Cecilie of Mecklenburg-Schwerin: Life under the republic

-The former German Crown Princess was nothing but realistic about the new political situation confronting her family and Germany.
-The former Empress went into exile to join her husband.
-The Crown Princess was quite prepared to do the same, but wanted to stay in Germany with her children if at all possible.
+The former crown princess was nothing but realistic about the new political situation confronting her family and Germany.
+The former empress went into exile to join her husband.
+The crown princess was quite prepared to do the same, but wanted to stay in Germany with her children if at all possible.
 This she was allowed to do and on 14 November, she quietly left the New Palace and returned to her private home of Cecilienhof.
 As a result of a change of circumstances, Cecilie reduced her household staff by 50%.
 Her children's tutor also left her service and as a result her two eldest sons, Princes Wilhelm and Louis Ferdinand, for the first time attended as day students at a nearby school.
 Cecilie had considerable sympathy for the plight of the German people.
-In reply to an address from the German Women's Union in Berlin, the former Crown Princess stated, "I need no sympathy.
+In reply to an address from the German Women's Union in Berlin, the former crown princess stated, "I need no sympathy.
 I have the beautiful situation that can befall any German woman, the education of my children as good German citizens."

 Wilhelm was only allowed to return to Germany from his enforced exile in 1923.
 Before then visits to him were difficult.
 Fortunately for the Hohenzollern family they still possessed considerable private holdings in Germany due to a provisional agreement worked out between the Hohenzollern family and the Prussian state in November 1920.
 Castle Oels, a castle with 10,000 hectares of workable land in Silesia, now in modern day Poland, provided substantial income for Cecilie's family.
 In the absence of her husband, Cecilie became the leading figure in the once ruling House of Hohenzollern.
-The former Crown Princess was under no illusions that the empire would be restored, unlike her father-in-law exiled in Doorn in the Netherlands.
+The former crown princess was under no illusions that the empire would be restored, unlike her father-in-law exiled in Doorn in the Netherlands.
 His return was completely impossible.
-With the election of Gustav Stresemann as Chancellor of the Weimar Republic in August 1923, negotiations for the former Crown Prince commenced.
+With the election of Gustav Stresemann as chancellor of the Weimar Republic in August 1923, negotiations for the former crown prince commenced.
 On the evening of 13 November 1923, Cecilie met her husband at Castle Oels.
 The years of separation and the behavior of Wilhelm had made the marriage now merely one in name only, but Cecilie was determined to keep things together even at a distance.
 More and more she lived in Cecilienhof at Potsdam, while her husband lived in Silesia.
 The couple would come together when necessary for the sake of family unity for occasions such as family weddings, confirmation of children, christenings and funerals.
 In 1927, a final financial agreement was reached between the Hohenzollerns and the Prussian state.
-Cecilie remained active within several charity organizations such as the Queen Luise Fund, Chair of the Fatherland's Women Union and the Ladies of the Order of St. John, while keeping clear of any political involvement.
-With the coming to power of the National Socialist Party of Adolf Hitler in 1933, all such charitable organizations were dissolved.
+Cecilie remained active within several charity organizations such as the Queen Louise Fund, Chair of the Fatherland's Women Union and the Ladies of the Order of St. John, while keeping clear of any political involvement.
+With the coming to power of the Nazi Party of Adolf Hitler in 1933, all such charitable organizations were dissolved.